JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 Much of the process is randomized: how the CFP reviewers are feeling that day; what topics they decide they want; what's gone viral in the last month.
 Just keep submitting! 💪

+### What do CFP reviewers look for in submissions?

+That's _very_ dependent on the conference and reviewer.
+Most reviewers I've talked look for qualities something like:

+-   Does the topic at least partially match the conference?
+-   Do the proposed topic & details seem interesting to the target audience(s)?
+-   Does the proposal have at least the level of detail asked for?
+-   Does the proposal flow well with other proposals being accepted?
+    -   This one is roughly impossible to predict as an applicant, so don't worry about it!

+> I'm planning on writing follow-up posts on more conference topics, including how I review CFP submissions.
+> Please let me know over [email](mailto:blog@joshuakgoldberg.com), [Masstodon](https://fosstodon.org/@JoshuaKGoldberg), or [Twitter](https://twitter.com/JoshuaKGoldberg) if there's anything you'd like to see answered!

 ### I have anxiety.
 Can I speak at conferences?